 Why women need to run

-The impact of the scarcity of women in public office means our voice isn’t heard as loudly on critical issues including reproductive parity, health care, education, child care and family planning.
+The impact of the scarcity of women in public office means our voice isn’t heard as loudly on critical issues including reproductive parity, health care, education, child care, equal pay, and family planning.
 Many elected officials don't consider the impact of budget cuts or policy changes to women, simply because they don’t view the world through that lens.